Stocks higher on Wall Street; economic worries hit oil price - NewsBreak

 Stocks on Wall Street recovered from early losses and turned higher in afternoon trading Monday as investors remain focused on the economy and on several updates from retailers this week.

-Smaller company stocks lagged the broader market.
-The Russell 2000 index edged up 0.1%.
+Smaller company stocks fell slightly, nudging the Russell 2000 index 0.2% lower.

 The market got off to a bumpy start as traders reacted to news overnight that China’s central bank cut a key interest rate, acknowledging more needed to be done to shore up its economy.
 The move is the latest warning for markets already on edge over record-high inflation and fears about recessions in the U.S. and elsewhere.